 My eBook Montessori at Home or School: How to Teach Grace and Courtesy is designed to help both parents and teachers teach grace and courtesy to 2-12 year olds.

-Montessori-Inspired Activities for Care of Self (If there are weak areas in care of self, you can introduce an activity from this post to help your child master the necessary self-care skill before starting school.)
+Montessori-Inspired Activities for Care of Self (If there are weak areas in care of self, you can introduce an activity from this post to help your child master the necessary self-care skill before starting school.
+Any self-care skills your child needs to work on would be a top priority before school starts. )

-DIY Color Tablets (If you just want to check which colors your child knows, you could print out and cut apart the free Montessori Print Shop color tablet printable and then have your child match and name the colors for you.)
+DIY Color Tablets (If you just want to check which colors your child knows, you could print out and cut apart printable color tablet printable and then have your child match and name the colors for you.)

 DIY Geometric Shapes (If you want to check which geometric shapes your child knows, you could print out one of the template patterns on colored card stock.
 You could have your child name the shapes or name the shapes and find matching shapes in your house.)